flame-engine/flame/doc/layers.md

 ## PreRenderedLayer

-Pre-rendered layers are layers that are rendered only once, cached in memory and then just replicated on the game canvas afterwards.
+Pre-rendered layers are rendered only once, cached in memory and then just replicated on the game canvas afterwards.
 They are useful for caching content that doesn't change during the game, like a background for example.